matthewdau85/APGMS-Final/docs/compliance/designated-accounts.md

   from whitelisted capture sources: `PAYROLL_CAPTURE`, `GST_CAPTURE`, or `BAS_ESCROW`.
 Any debit attempt is rejected, logged, and automatically produces a HIGH severity `DESIGNATED_WITHDRAWAL_ATTEMPT` alert for regulator review.
+  Alerts carry the pre-defined message `Designated accounts are deposit-only; debits are prohibited`, matching the policy violation so regulators can immediately understand why the transfer failed.

 - **Nightly reconciliation artefact**
   A worker job emits a `designated-reconciliation` evidence artefact, including